jedick/chem16S/README.md

 ### Reference proteomes for taxa

-See README.txt and scripts in [`inst/extdata/refseq`](inst/extdata/refseq) for steps used to download protein sequences from the RefSeq database and calculate the total amino acid composition for each NCBI taxonomic ID (taxid).
+See README.txt and scripts in [`inst/extdata/RefSeq`](inst/extdata/RefSeq) for steps used to download protein sequences from the RefSeq database and calculate the total amino acid composition for each NCBI taxonomic ID (taxid).

-The `taxon_AA.R` script in [`inst/extdata/chem16S`](inst/extdata/chem16S) generates the reference proteomes for each viral, archaeal and bacterial genus, family, order, class, and phylum in the RefSeq database as follows:
+The `taxon_AA.R` script generates the reference proteomes for each viral, archaeal and bacterial genus, family, order, class, and phylum in the RefSeq database as follows:

 * Only taxids classified at the species level are used, and archaeal and bacterial species with less than 500 reference protein sequences are excluded;
 * For each species-level taxid, the total amino acid composition is converted to per-protein mean amino acid composition (this is done so that species with different proteome sizes contribute equally to the reference proteomes of higher-level taxa);